-3. Use a quantity of water and mixing time that will produce a homogenous grout having a consistency of 21 seconds minimum, when tested with a flow cone in accordance with ASTM C939 (3/4 inch diameter outlet), with a frequency at the discretion of the Engineer.
-Mix the grout at least one minute.
+3. Mix the grout at least one minute.
 If agitated continuously, the grout may be held in the mixer or agitator for a period not exceeding 2.5 hours at grout temperatures below 70°F; two hours for temperatures from 70°Fto 100°F. Do not place grout when its temperature exceeds 100°F. If there is a lapse in the operation of grout injection, recirculate the grout through the pump, or through the mixer drum or agitator.

-4. Use mixers capable of combining components of the cement grout into a thoroughly mixed and uniform mass, free from balls or lumps of cementitious material and capable of discharging the concrete with a satisfactory degree of uniformity.
-The Engineer's approval of grout mixers and all other equipment will be conditioned on proper performance during construction of the demonstration pile and subsequent production work.
+443. Use mixers capable of combining components of the cement grout into a thoroughly mixed and uniform mass, free from balls or lumps of cementitious material and capable of discharging the concrete with a satisfactory degree of uniformity.
+The Engineer's approval of grout mixers and all other equipment will be conditioned-contingent on proper performance during construction of the demonstration pile and subsequent production work.

-5. Use a screen no larger than 3/4 inch mesh between the mixer and pump to remove large particles which might clog the injection system.
+554. Use a screen no larger than 3/4 inch mesh between the mixer and pump to remove large particles which might clog the injection system.

-6. Use a positive displacement piston type grout pump capable of developing displacing pressures at the pump up to 350 psi.
+665. Use a positive displacement piston type grout pump capable of developing displacing pressures at the pump up to 350 psi.

-7. Use a grout pump/system equipped with a pressure gauge to accurately monitor the volume and pressure of the grout flow.
+776. Use a grout pump/system equipped with a pressure gauge to accurately monitor the volume and pressure of the grout flow.
 Test and calibrate the equipment during construction of the demonstration pile to demonstrate flow volume measurement accuracy of plus or minus 3% over the range of grouting pressures anticipated during this work.
 Provide a pump stroke counter in good working condition on the grout pump.
-Also calibrate the equipment any time the Engineer suspects that the grout pump performance has changed.
+Also calibrate the equipment any time the Engineer determinessuspects that the grout pump performance hasmay have changed.